Whether you're bringing your whole crew or just eloping as a party of two, here's everything you need to know on how to have a NYC City Hall wedding.

 Can we get married at City Hall and then take photos around the city?

 Absolutely.
-Almost all of my couples want photos at different locations around the city, and I’m happy to make recommendations after we chat and I can get a sense of what aesthetic you’re envisioning.
+All of my packages include additional location options to take photos around the city, and I’m happy to make recommendations after we chat and I can get a sense of what aesthetic you’re envisioning.

 Can we get married somewhere other than City Hall if we elope?